gabedossantos/twenty-crm-mcp-server/README.md

 "List companies with more than 100 employees"
 "Find all contacts at Acme Corp"
 "Search for people with 'smith' in their name"
+"Show all opportunities in MEETING stage"
+"List opportunities for TechStartup"
 ```

 ### Updating Records